Orange Line (Lahore Metro): Speed

 The maximum speed of the trains is 80 km/h (50 mph).
 Riders will be served by 26 stations, two of which will be underground stations.
-The total ride time from one end of the system to the other is estimated to be 45 minutes, compared to the current commute time of 1 hour.
+The total ride time from one end of the system to the other is estimated to be 45 minutes, compared to the current commute time of more than 1 hour.

 Hours of operation

-The Orange Line is operational for 16 hours per day, between 06:00 and 22:00.
+The Orange Line is operational for 15 hours 45 minutes per day, between 06:15 and 22:00.

 Electric supply

 The system required approximately 20 MWs of electricity to power the trains, as well as the system's stations.
 80 MWs of electricity have been secured for the project's operations from the Lahore Electric Supply Company.
 The system has a back-up unit in case of power failure, while a third emergency system also available to if both power sources fail.

-Two high-voltage electrical substations built for the line - one near UET Station, and the other at Shahnoor Station.
+Two high-voltage electrical substations built for the line - one near UET Station, and the other at Khatam-e-Nabuwat Station.
 The project also included 16 traction substations.

-Operation Entities
+Operation entities

-On February 25, 2020, the contract of operation and maintenance of Lahore Metro Orange Line was signed between the Punjab provincial transport authority and a set of firms including Guangzhou Metro, NORINCO International and Daewoo Express.
+On 25 February 2020, the contract of operation and maintenance of Lahore Metro Orange Line was signed between the Punjab provincial transport authority and a set of firms including Guangzhou Metro, NORINCO International and Daewoo Express.